abbiekressner/abbiekressner.github.io/kressner-cv.md

 * Teacher's assistant · Technical University of Denmark · Spring 2016

+    - Laboratory exercise on speaker identification in Auditory Signal Processing and Perception (Course 31236)

+* Teacher's assistant · Technical University of Denmark · Spring 2016

     - Laboratory exercise on signal processing in Auditory Signal Processing and Perception (Course 31236)

 * Course development · Georgia Institute of Technology · 5/2013 to 6/2014